paritytech/polkadot/roadmap/parachains.md

 The main event loop of a collator node:
  1. new relay chain block B
- 2. sync new parachain head w.r.t.
+ 2. sync new parachain head P w.r.t.
 B
- 3. build new child of B
+ 3. build new child of P
  4. submit to validators

 ---